 On the modal window you can give the token a label, so you can recognize it later, e.g. “Roadie Backstage” and finally Atlassian will show you the API token once.
 Make note of this token, you will only be able to see it once.

 The Jira plugin handles authentication using Basic auth so the token needs to be converted into a compatible format.
 First we need to prefix the token with the Jira user email and base64 encode it.
-For example

 https://<tenant-name>.roadie.so/administration/settings/secrets and enter the base64 encoded and prefixed token value from above into